The Bride (album)

 The Bride is the fourth studio album by English singer-songwriter Natasha Khan, professionally known as Bat for Lashes.
 It was released on 1 July 2016 by Parlophone.
 The album was produced by Khan, with co-production from Ben Christophers, Simone Felice, David Baron, Dan Carey, Jacknife Lee and Matt "Aqualung" Hales.
 The Bride was preceded by the digital promotional single "I Do", followed by the singles "In God's House", "Sunday Love", "Joe's Dream", and the double A-side release of "If I Knew" and "In Your Bed".

 Background

 While promoting her side project Sexwitch, which she formed with Dan Carey and the indie rock band Toy, Khan stated that she was working on a new album.
 She stated that it was linked to a short film she had made about a woman going through a tragedy on her wedding day and that the album would be hopefully released in spring of 2016.
+Recording took six months at a rented house in Ohayo Mountain in late 2015.
 In February 2016, Khan started posting preview photos from her collaboration with photographer Neil Krug.
 On 19 February 2016, she released a promotional single titled "I Do" with cryptic artwork stating "Save the Date, 1st July 2016".
 The lead single from the album, "In God's House", debuted on Annie Mac's BBC Radio 1 show on 10 March, and was released digitally the following day.